jiyasahni4/ML-tasks/README.md

 # ML-tasks
 1) Task 1.ipynb contains the code for the task 1

-2) Task 2 brief explanation is a word file which contains the basic definitions of entropy, cross entropy, mutual information, conditional entropy and KL divergence
+2) Task 2 brief explanation is a word file which contains the basic definitions of entropy, cross entropy, mutual information, conditional entropy and KL divergence.
+The word files can be accessed by clicking on "view raw" after opening the respective files.

 3) Task 2 code.ipynb contains the examples of all teh above mentioned terms